-Capt.
-Brian Goldberg, an instructor in the USD program and a longtime San Diego Police Department officer who currently supervises 125 personnel in the department’s Eastern Division, emphasized the importance of “lifelong learning” for those who work in law enforcement, noting that because the nature of law enforcement is constantly evolving, “leadership is a perishable skill.”
+Brian Goldberg, a faculty member of the USD program and retired San Diego Police Department Captain who supervised 125 personnel in the department’s Eastern Division, emphasized the importance of “lifelong learning” for those who work in law enforcement, noting that because the nature of law enforcement is constantly evolving, “leadership is a perishable skill.”

 According to Goldberg, one outstanding feature of the USD master’s degree program is that “you’re learning not only about yourself,” but also from fellow students from different agencies across the country.
 The “esprit de corps” that develops between the law enforcement professionals participating in the 20-month program, he noted, is part of what makes it “a life-changing experience.”